Dadivank: 2020 war and current status

 In the aftermath of the Nagorno-Karabakh war in 2020, which resulted in a ceasefire agreement stipulating the withdrawal of Armenian forces from Kalbajar District and its return to Azerbaijan, the monastery was included in the territory to come under Azerbaijani control.
 The abbot of the Dadivank Monastery made the decision to transport the monastery's relics of significance, including bells, crosses, and khachkars, to Armenia for protection from destruction by the Azerbaijani government.
 Azerbaijan called it an "illegal activity" and added that it would take action to enforce legal procedures.

 On 28 November 2020, the Azerbaijani Ministry of Defence released footage from inside the monastery.
 On 4 December 2020, representatives of the Udi community of Azerbaijan visited the monastery and performed a prayer inside.
 The next day, Rafik Danakari, the deputy chairman of the Udi Christian Orthodox community, was appointed preacher at the monastery.

 A sale-exhibition From Dadivank to Yerevan was held on 16 December at the Museum of Folk Art in the Armenian capital.
 After the withdrawal of Armenian forces from the region, the monastery was placed under the protection of the Russian peacekeeping forces.
 In late December additional Armenian clergymen arrived at the monastery and the first wedding ceremony was performed after the war, under the protection of Russian peacekeepers.

+After the 2023 Azerbaijani offensive in Nagorno Karabakh, the monastery is under Azerbaijani control and has been controversially renamed the "Xudavəng Caucasian Albanian Monastery", denying the monastery's Armenian origins.